faastjs/faast.js/docs/api/faastjs.faasterror.md

 If available, a log URL for the specific invocation that caused the error is appended to the log message.
 This log URL is also available as the `logUrl` property.
 It will be surrounded by whilespace on both sides to ease parsing as a URL by IDEs.

 Stack traces and error names should be preserved from the cloud side.

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `FaastError` class.